UMAprotocol/launch-lsp/README.md

 With this equation, the contract deployer does not need to specify the bond notional N. The notional can be calculated by taking `R1*collateralPerPair` from the LSP.

-When deploying the Range Bond, you should set `collateralPerPair` to `R1/N`.
+When deploying the range token, you should set `collateralPerPair` to `R1/N`.

 For example, if the low price in the range is `$4` and the notional of the bond is `$1`, you should set `collateralPerPair` to `0.25` (`250000000000000000`, with 1e18 decimals).